New Jersey Personal Injury Lawyers

 A: In order to bring a lawsuit in New Jersey for personal injuries caused by the negligence of another person, a claimant is required to prove:

-In New Jersey, the right to recover has specific limits in terms of what kinds of damages are recoverable based on what kind of case it is, and there are also specific time limitations for bringing a lawsuit.
+In New Jersey, the right to recover has specific limits in terms of what kinds of damages are recoverable based on what kind of case it is.
+There are also specific time limitations for bringing a personal injury lawsuit in NJ.

-It’s important that you contact an experienced New Jersey personal injury attorney who will remain on your side, fight for your rights and help ensure that you receive maximum compensation for all your injuries, damages and losses.
-At Blume Forte Fried Zerres & Molinari, we understand the challenges injured victims and families face in the aftermath of a traumatic event.
+It’s important that you contact an experienced New Jersey personal injury attorney who will remain on your side, fight for your rights, and help ensure that you receive maximum compensation for all your injuries, damages, and losses.
+At Blume Forte Fried Zerres & Molinari, we understand the challenges that injured victims and families face in the aftermath of a traumatic event.
 Our injury lawyers provide quality legal representation and compassionate care to all clients.

 Call us at (973) 635-5400 for a no-cost, comprehensive consultation.